frc-862/lightning-vision/docs/TRAINING.md

 To train the model, you can use the `train.sh` script in `/tensorflow/workspace/scripts/`.
 Before running `train.sh`, be sure to set `$WORKSPACE` to the project directory and `$MODEL_TYPE` to the model type, or the name of the directory housing the config in `models/` (idealy this will be the same as `model.feature_extractor.type` in the `pipeline.config`).

-While the model is training, you can view its progress with [tensorboard](https://www.tensorflow.org/tensorboard) by running the finction below where `$WORKSPACE` and `$MODEL_TYPE` are the same as defined above.
+While the model is training, you can view its progress with [tensorboard](https://www.tensorflow.org/tensorboard) by running the function below where `$WORKSPACE` and `$MODEL_TYPE` are the same as defined above.

 ```bash
 tensorboard --logdir=$WORKSPACE/models/$MODEL_TYPE